Reflections on my Start-up Journey

 Clarity around your product or service offering helps define your product or service.
 It helps you understand how you are helping your customers solve their problems – your value proposition.
 You need to believe in your offering: your product or service, for others to believe in it and in you.
 You should be able to deliver on your promise.
 You should be able to make a difference.
 You should be memorable.
 In a crowded marketplace, your offering should stand out.

 I get a lot of thrill from winning business and even more excited when working with clients and delivering on my promise to them.
 Client satisfaction is at the centre of what I do.
-I ensure that my clients are fully satisfied with my service.

 Referrals are a good way to get your business known.
 Referrals through your network, clients, friends and family.
 It is good to have a marketing plan to help promote your business.
 There are so many avenues to explore including social media, advertising, partnership etc. Work out what works for your business and use it to promote your business.

 One of the interesting aspects of meeting the competition is that they are always ready to check you out!
 Are you a threat to their business?
 Are you after their customers?
 For me, competition came from all angles!
 I was not just focussed on one area – I had expertise and experience in several areas that I could support businesses with.
-The challenge was not just getting the elevated pitch right but also to assure competitors that we could collaborate.
+The challenge was not just getting the elevator pitch right but also to assure competitors that we could collaborate.
 I am a firm believer in collaboration but it is not always an easy sell.

-In some networks, there is only one of each profession – one solicitor, one accountant, one HR consultant etc… but in most cases, you are up against other consultants or businesses providing similar services to yourself.
+In some networks, there is only one of each profession – one solicitor, one accountant, one HR consultant etc, but in most cases, you are up against other consultants or businesses providing similar services to yourself.
 How do you get yourself noticed?
 How do you stand out from the crowd?

 Pricing can be challenging as it is almost impossible to know how much your competitors are charging or quoting for their work.
 For me, it is about knowing your worth and the value that you bring to your clients.